opncell/opncell/README.md

 Cellular utilizes [Open5gs](https://open5gs.org/open5gs/docs/) which is a C-language implementation for 5G Core and EPC.
 You can fork the repo [Here](https://github.com/open5gs/open5gs)

 ## Installation
-Run the below command in the commandline of the machine running the OPNsense firewall.<br>
+Run the below command in the commandline of the machine running the OPNsense firewall.<br><br>
-`fetch -o /usr/local/etc/pkg/repos/opncell.conf http://repo.opncell.io/cellular.conf && pkg update` <br>
+`fetch -o /usr/local/etc/pkg/repos/opncell.conf http://repo.opncell.io/cellular.conf && pkg update` <br><br>
 This establishes the repository holding the cellular package installer, plus other necessary pieces of the puzzle

 ## Getting into it